 There are many causes of dizziness.
 The main causes include the following:

 Vertigo is dizziness with a spinning sensation.
 If you have vertigo you feel as if the world is spinning around you, and you feel very unsteady.
-Often you will also feel sick or vomit.
+Often you will also feel sick or be sick (vomit).
 Vertigo tends to be eased by lying down flat, and made worse by sitting up or moving.

 Vertigo is most commonly caused by a problem in one of the inner ears when the labyrinth or vestibular nerve is inflamed, damaged, or not working properly.
-If the labyrinth or vestibular nerve sends too many, too few, or wrong messages to the brain, and conflicts with other messages from the other ear, eyes, or body, then the brain gets confused and this results in vertigo.
+If the labyrinth or vestibular nerve sends the brain too many, too few, or wrong messages, and conflicts with other messages from the other ear, eyes, or body, the brain gets confused, resulting in vertigo.

 There are various inner ear problems that can cause vertigo.
 These include the following: